 He earned his undergraduate degree in civil engineering from the University of Missouri and his law degree from Northwestern University.
-In addition to serving on the Board of Commissioners for the Port Authority, George is a member of the board of directors for the Downtown Council and Friends of the River-Kansas City.
+In addition to serving on the Board of Commissioners for Port KC, George is a member of the board of directors for the Downtown Council and Friends of the River-Kansas City.
 He lives with his wife and two children in the Brookside area.

 Shomari Benton is a partner at Benton Lloyd & Chung LLP, specializing in environmental and real estate law, and also owns a men’s clothing store, Method, in Kansas City’s Crossroads neighborhood.
 He has previously been active with the not-for-profit organization GreenWorks, focusing on environmental education and workforce development for urban teens.
 He is a 2005 graduate of the University of Missouri School Of Law in Columbia.

 Linda Clark is a registered professional engineer and a retired assistant district engineer for the Missouri Department of Transportation.
 In that capacity she oversaw planning and design of transportation improvements in Cass, Clay, Henry, Jackson, Johnson, Lafayette, Platte, and Ray counties.

 Clark joined the MoDOT in 1983 and held various positions of increasing responsibility before being named a planning manager in 1998.
 She was promoted to assistant district engineer in 2002.continue reading